Learn what each element of a Waterfall Chart means and how it relates to performance.

 - Served via HTTP/2

-If GTmetrix reports that you’re scoring poorly on the above recommendations, check your response headers as they will likely reveal details behind why.
+If GTmetrix reports that you’re scoring poorly on the above audits, check your response headers as they will likely reveal details behind why.

 Take a look at the simplified Waterfall Chart below: